EnLewis/shopify-data-science-challenge/README.md

 ### Q1.c
 **What product was ordered the most by customers in Germany?**<br>
-NOTE: I'm assuming this is asking for total quantity of product ordered, not total number of orders placed for a product. i.e: If there was 1 order of 100 product A, and 10 orders of 1 product B; the query should ouput product A.
+NOTE: I'm assuming this is asking for total quantity of product ordered, not total number of orders placed for a product.<br>
+i.e: If there is 1 order of 100 of product A, and 10 orders of 1 of product B; the query should output product A as the answer.
 ```MySQL
 SELECT ProductName as GermanysFavouriteProduct
 FROM   (SELECT ProductName, Max(total_quant) AS TotalProductQuantity